-- 1. Determine Features: For each vertex $\nu_i$ , determine a feature vector $z_i$ . - 2.
-Build Graph: Determine edge weights using either formula (2.8) or (2.9) and build an undirected graph based on these weights. - 3.
-Initialization: Initialize a function $u(z_i)$ based on any a-priori knowledge. - 4.
-Minimization: Minimize the Ginzburg-Landau energy functional with appropriate constraints and fidelity term(s).
+- 1. Determine features: For each vertex $\nu_i$ , determine a feature vector $z_i$ . - 2.
+Build graph: Determine edge weights using either formula (2.8) or (2.9) and build an undirected graph based on these weights. - 3.
+Initialization: Initialize a function $u(z_i)$ based on any a priori knowledge. - 4.
+Minimization: Minimize the GL energy functional with appropriate constraints and fidelity term(s).
 Note that for all experiments we use the normalized Laplacian $L_s$ . - 5.
 Segmentation: Segment the vertices into two classes according to $f(z_i) = sgn(u(z_i))$ .

-Each of the vertices represent the objects that we want to segment, and the feature vectors provide distinguishing characteristics between the objects.
+Each vertex represents an object in the collection that we want to segment, and the feature vectors provide distinguishing characteristics of the objects.

 4.1.
 House voting records from 1984.
-The US House or Representatives voting records data set consists of 435 individuals where each individual represents a vertex of the graph.
+The U.S. House of Representatives voting record dataset consists of 435 individuals each of whom represents a vertex of the graph.
 The goal is to use SSL to segment the data into the two party affiliation Democrat or Republican.
-The SSL algorithm was performed by assuming a party affiliation of five individuals, two Democrats and Three Republicans, and segmenting the rest.
+The SSL algorithm was performed by assuming a party affiliation of five individuals, two Democrats and three Republicans, and segmenting the rest.
 The votes were taken in 1984 from the 98th United States Congress, 2nd session.

 A 16 dimensional feature vector was created using 16 votes recorded for each individual in the following manner.
-A yes vote was set to one, while a no vote was set to negative one.
-The voting records had a third category, a did not vote category.
-Each did not vote recording was represented by a zero in the feature vector.
-A fully weighted graph was then created using Gaussian similarity function (2.8) with $\tau = .3$ .
+A yes vote was set to one, while a no vote was set to minus one.
+The voting records had a third category, a did-not-vote category.
+Each did-not-vote recording was represented by a zero in the feature vector.
+A fully weighted graph was then created using Gaussian similarity function (2.8) with $\tau = 0.3$ .

-The function u(z) was initialized to one for the two Democrats, negative one for the three Republicans, and zero for the rest of the classes.
-The Ginzburg-Landau function with fidelity, equation (2.10), was then minimized using the convex splitting algorithm with parameters c = 1, dt = 0.1, $\epsilon = 2$ , and 500 iterations.
-In the fidelity terms, we chose $\lambda = 1$ for each of the five known individuals and $\lambda = 0$ for the rest.
+The function u(z) was initialized to one for the two Democrats, minus one for the three Republicans, and zero for the rest of the classes.
+The GL function with fidelity, (2.10), was then minimized using the convex splitting algorithm with parameters c=1, dt=0.1, $\epsilon=2$ , and 500 iterations.
+In the fidelity terms, we chose $\lambda=1$ for each of the five known individuals and $\lambda=0$ for the rest.
 This segmentation yielded 95.13% correct results.
 Note that due to the small size of this graph we did not use the Nyström extension to compute the spectrum.